esper-io/console_docs/docs/devices-groups/device-settings.md

 **Note**: In some situations, a device provisioned in Kiosk mode will be unable to connect to the Internet—if, for example, a Wi-Fi access point has changed credentials.
-In these cases, the Esper Dock can be used to open the Esper Settings app giving access to Wi-Fi settings locally on the device.
+In these cases, the Esper Dock can be used to open the Esper Settings application giving access to Wi-Fi settings locally on the device.